Sulaxan/gnome-clicker/README.md

     solutions, or just port forward).
 -   Complexity of adding a websocket server to run with SvelteKit (+ introducing another library).
     It would be my first time using websockets with SvelteKit so there's quite a few unknown variables.
--   This is a low scope project; best to avoid unnecessary complexities
+-   This is a low scope project; best to avoid unnecessary complexities.

 #### Protocol